VisAwesme/Experiment-Labs-Website/README.md

 - **Time-Based Events**: Messages that appear at specific times
 - **User Input**: Interactive elements that respond to user actions

-## 📚 Lore Integration

-This website is part of the larger Experiment Labs universe.
-For complete lore information, see the `misclorethings/` folder containing:
-- **ELCLoreOverview**: Company history and structure
-- **ELRBAbberationBiologyLore**: Aberration research and containment
-- **ELRBTeams**: Staff structure and access levels

 ## 🤝 Contributing

 To enhance the ARG experience: